SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ##### Specifying other SSL Related Configuration

-The Solace JMS API must be able to validate the server certificate of the Solace message broker in order to establish a secure connection.
+The Solace JMS API must be able to validate the server certificate of the Solace event broker in order to establish a secure connection.
 To do this, the following trust store parameters need to be provided.

-First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace message broker server certificate during connection establishment.
+First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace event broker server certificate during connection establishment.
 This parameter takes a URL or Path to the trust store file.

 Specifying a value for the parameter "Solace_JMS_SSL_TrustStore" is accomplished by modifying the Solace J2C custom property "ExtendedProps".
 The value for the property is comprised of a semicolon-separated list of Solace JMS parameters.